chenmnkken/ballade/README.md

 });
 ```

-If you need fetch data from server.
+If you need fetch data from server, you should register a middleware.

 ```js
 dispatcher.use(function (payload, next) {